Thinkific has been one of the most popular course platforms out there.

 For site Analytics, you can also integrate Thinkfic with analytics tools such as Mixpanel, and Google Analytics.

-Community
+Community is basic

-- Students that purchase this community
+- Students who purchase this community as a standalone product

-- All students who are logged into your site
+- All students logged into your site

-- Students in selected courses or bundles
+- Students enrolled in selected courses or bundles

 - Students in selected groups